bla118/cmpt276-Snippet-Stack/README.md

 # Snippet Stack

-This project is deployed at: https://snippet-stack.herokuapp.com
+This was a group project for CMPT 276 (Intro to Software Engineering)

 ## Dependencies